Master of Finance: Structure

 (although, see below for further discussion as to this distinction).
 Both degree types, though, emphasize quantitative topics, and may also offer some non-quantitative elective coursework, such as corporate governance, business ethics and business strategy.
 Programs generally require one to two years of study, and are often offered as a non-thesis degree.

 The MSF program, typically, prepares graduates for careers in corporate finance, investment banking and investment management.
 The core curriculum is thus focused on managerial finance, corporate finance and investment analysis.
 These topics are usually preceded by more fundamental coursework in economics, (managerial) accounting, and "quantitative methods" (usually time value of money and business statistics).
 In many programs, these fundamental topics are a prerequisite for admission or assumed as known, and if part of the curriculum, students with appropriate background may be exempt from these.
 The program usually concludes with coursework in advanced topics — where several areas are integrated or applied — such as portfolio management, financial modeling, mergers and acquisitions, real options, and lately Fintech;

-in some programs quantitative finance, analytics, and managerial economics may also be offered as advanced courses.
+in some programs quantitative finance, data analytics, and managerial economics may also be offered as advanced courses.